-When sailing the yacht under headsail alone, set the largest headsail for the prevailing conditions and sail each point of sailing.
+When sailing the yacht under jib foresail or headsail alone, set the largest foresail or headsail for the prevailing conditions and sail each point of sailing.
 The boat sails well downwind and is comfortable from there to a beam reach.
 It sails more slowly on a reach than with full rig, probably demonstrating lee helm.

-If possible try sailing on a close reach and then close-hauled, but be aware yacht does not respond well to sailing close-hauled under headsail alone.
+If possible try sailing on a close reach and then close-hauled, but be aware yacht does not respond well to sailing close-hauled under jib, foresail or headsail alone.
 The result depends on wind strength and the size of the headsail.
-Experiment changing headsails and note the difference.
+Experiment by changing foresail or headsail and note the difference.
 The results in ideal cruising conditions may not be the same in light or strong winds, or in rough seas.
 Finding this out in an exercise is more preferable than in a situation where the yacht's safety is at risk.

-If the yacht is turned in tight circles under headsail alone, it bears away readily, but luffing will be difficult with the headsail attempting to counteract the force of the rudder.
-Move as fast as possible before luffing then pull in the headsail sheet slowly and let it shake at the luff, reducing its counter-effect on the rudder.
+If the yacht is turned in tight circles under foresail or headsail alone, it bears away readily, but luffing will be difficult with the sail attempting to counteract the force of the rudder.
+Move as fast as possible before luffing then pull in the foresail or headsail sheet slowly and let it shake at the luff, reducing its counter-effect on the rudder.

 This is especially important when bearing away in strong winds.
 Good mainsheet control by letting it out when bearing away stops excessive heeling.

-Heaving to is a useful technique to stop the yacht;
+Heaving to when sailing is a useful technique to stop the yacht;

-The procedure for heaving-to requires the headsail to be sheeted to windward balancing the actions of the mainsail and rudder as displayed in this [ heave to diagram ] .
-The effectiveness of this manoeuvre depends on the type of yacht.
+The procedure for heaving to a yacht requires the headsail to be sheeted to windward balancing the actions of the mainsail and rudder as displayed in this [ heave to diagram ] .
+The effectiveness of the heave to manoeuvre depends on the type of yacht.

 Long-keeled craft often heave to well, usually lying with the wind between 45° and 60° off the bow.
 Sailing yachts, with shallower hulls and shorter keels, do not heave-to so steadily, but achieve an angle of about 60° off the wind.

-If the yacht does not lie close to the wind, use a smaller headsail.
-When a boat is hove-to, it drifts at between 90° and 135° to the wind direction, but lies more quietly than sailing.
+If the yacht does not lie close to the wind, use a smaller jib or headsail.
+When a boat is hove to, it drifts at between 90° and 135° to the wind direction, but lies more quietly than sailing.

-Heave-to by backing the headsail to windward and this is done by tacking while leaving the headsail sheet cleated on the old side.
+Heave-to by backing the jib or headsail to windward and this is done by tacking while leaving the headsail sheet cleated on the old side.
 The tiller is lashed to leeward, or wheel to windward, so that any sailing movement turns the boat towards the wind and then stops.
 This then becomes an effective man overboard manouvre to stop the yacht quickly.

 When heeled to about 20 degrees, the yacht’s increased waterline length might give 7 knots as a maximum, and should be accepted that no matter how much sail that is put up, the yacht rarely exceeds 7 knots.

-Maintaining maximum boat speed on all points of sailing will require consulting or constructing a speed polar diagram for the principal points of sail.
+Maintaining maximum boat speed on all points of sailing will require consulting or constructing a sailboat [ speed polar diagram] for the principal points of sail.
 This is where the speed of the yacht is estimated for the points of sail, close-hauled, fetch , close reach, beam reach, broad reach and run against a given number of wind strengths.

 An additional factor that affects the speed of sailing yachts is that produced by the wind or the tide, or the combination.
-Coastal waters have waves that are usually short and steep and, applying the formula used to find hull speed, a wave with a length of 4 feet will move at 2.68 knots.
+Coastal waters have waves that are usually short and steep and, applying the hull speed formula a wave with a length of 4 feet will move at 2.68 knots.
 If sailing a 25-foot yacht close-hauled it will be sailing against at least five of these oncoming waves at any one time.